Tensor sparsification via a bound on the spectral norm of random tensors: Introduction

 An alternative approach was pioneered by Achlioptas and McSherry in 2001~\cite{AM01,AM07} and leveraged the selection of a small number of elements in order to form a sketch of the input matrix.
-(A rather straight-forward extension of their work to tensors was described by Tsourakakis in~\cite{Tso09}.)
-Motivated by their work, we define the following matrix/tensor sparsification problem. \begin{definition} \textsc{[Matrix/tensor Sparsification]} Given an order-$d$ tensor $\tensor A \in \R^{n \times n \times \ldots \times n}$ and an error parameter $\epsilon \geq 0$, construct a sketch $\tilde{\tensor A} \in \R^{n \times n \times \ldots \times n}$ of $\tensor A$ such that
+A rather straight-forward extension of their work to tensors was described by Tsourakakis in~\cite{Tso09}.
+Another remarkable direction was pioneered in the work of Spielman, Teng, Srivastava, and collaborators~\cite{SS08,BSS09}, who proposed algorithms for graph sparsification in order to create preconditioners for systems of linear equations with Laplacian input matrices.
+Partly motivated by their work, we define the following matrix/tensor sparsification problem: \begin{definition} \textsc{[Matrix/tensor Sparsification]} Given an order-$d$ tensor $\tensor A \in \R^{n \times n \times \ldots \times n}$ and an error parameter $\epsilon \geq 0$, construct a sketch $\tilde{\tensor A} \in \R^{n \times n \times \ldots \times n}$ such that